valymayka-stack/telegram-renewal-bot/README.md

 ## Payment approval and renewal jobs

 Users send payment receipts to the bot in private chat as a photo or document.
 The bot marks them `pending_review` and sends admin buttons to `ADMIN_CHAT_ID`.
 Invite links are generated and sent only after an admin approves the payment.

+Payment history:

+- Only approved payments are appended to `payment_history`.
+- Pending receipts, rejected receipts, requests for another capture, and invite revocations are not stored as payment history.
+- Receipt image file IDs are not copied into payment history rows.
+- Payment history writes are best-effort: if the history table is unavailable, the main payment flow continues and the bot logs a warning.
+- Use `/payment_history <telegram_id>` or `/dashboard/users/{telegram_id}/history` to review approved payment history for one user.

 Invite security: